Anatomy of the Shoulder

 When It’s Not Just Shoulder Pain — Beware

-Remember, shoulder pain could be due to heart problems and not involve the joint at all.
+Remember, could be due to heart problems and not involve the joint at all.
 If you have shoulder pain when you walk or exercise, see a doctor right away.
 Other symptoms to look out for are shortness of breath, nausea, cold sweats, chest pain, or pain that radiates to the neck or back.

 If you want to heal, lengthen and strengthen the muscles and tendons near your shoulders, loosen your shoulder joint and reshape your shoulder, so you can reduce and eliminate your shoulder pain and prevent it from occurring again in the future, then check out the Shoulder Pain Solved program, here!